otrv4/otrv4/architecture-decisions/007-query-messages.md

 ## ADR 7: Query Messages

-**Status**: proposed
-(TODO: no status anymore, please)

 ### Context

-In OTRv3, "the semantics of the OTR Query Message are that Alice is requesting that Bob start an OTR conversation with her (if, of course, he is willing and able to do so)."
+In OTRv3, "the semantics of the OTR Query Message are that Alice is requesting that Bob starts an OTR conversation with her (if, of course, he is willing and able to do so)."

 A query message can be sent at any time during the protocol execution, have no